Losses that Cook: Topological Optimal Transport for Structured Recipe Generation: Dataset Details

 \subsection{Dataset Preparation}

 Recipe-NLG contains recipes expressed in a convenient format, as they already include two fields called “ingredients” and “instructions” that contain a list of the respective entities.
 The primary aspect that needed modification for our experiment was the conversion of the unit of measure for the ingredients and other entities to the metric system.
 We decided to convert to the metric system to ensure reliable and consistent numerical values for ingredient quantities, time, and temperature.
 To achieve this, we utilized Gemini 2.0 Flash \cite{Hassabis2024Gemini} to convert all quantities to the metric system.
-The final result can be seen in the following example:
+The full conversion prompt used with LangExtract \footnote{\url{https://langextract.com/}} is reported in Prompt \ref{prompt:metric}.
+An example transformation can be seen in the \Cref{fig:metric_example}.

+\begin{promptbox}[label={prompt:metric}]{Imperial-to-Metric Conversion} \textbf{System:} You are a precision data extraction tool specializing in culinary text.
+Your task is to analyze a list of ingredients and extract specific entities into a structured JSON format.